Landslide (Fleetwood Mac song)

-"Landslide" is a song by the British-American rock band Fleetwood Mac, written and performed by Stevie Nicks.
-The song was first featured on the band's album Fleetwood Mac (1975).
-The original recording also appears on the compilation albums 25 Years – The Chain (1992), The Very Best of Fleetwood Mac (2002) and 50 Years – Don't Stop (2018).
+"Landslide" is a song by the British-American rock band Fleetwood Mac, written by Stevie Nicks, first featured on the band's 1975 album Fleetwood Mac.
+A live version from the reunion album The Dance was released as a single in 1998, climbing to No. 51 on the US Billboard Hot 100 chart and No. 10 on the Adult Contemporary chart in 1998.

-A live version was released as a single 23 years later from the live reunion album The Dance (1997).
-"Landslide" reached No. 51 on the US Billboard Hot 100 chart and No. 10 on the Adult Contemporary chart.
-"Landslide" was certified gold in October 2009 for sales of over 500,000 copies in the United States.
+The original studio recording appears on the compilation albums 25 Years – The Chain (1992), The Very Best of Fleetwood Mac (2002), and 50 Years – Don't Stop (2018).
+"Landslide" was certified Gold in October 2009 for sales of over 500,000 copies in the United States.
 According to Nielsen Soundscan, "Landslide" sold 2,093,186 copies in the United States as of 2017.

-In 2021, the song was listed at No. 163 on Rolling Stones "500 Greatest Songs of All Time".
+Rolling Stone ranked the song 163rd among their 500 Greatest Songs of All Time in 2021.
+The original studio version debuted at No. 41 on the US Billboard Hot 100 in January 2026 following its inclusion on the series finale of the Netflix series Stranger Things.

 Composition and recording

 Stevie Nicks has said that she wrote "Landslide" while contemplating either going back to school or continuing on professionally with guitarist Lindsey Buckingham.
 At the time, Nicks was financially supporting both herself and Buckingham by taking up jobs as both a waitress and a cleaning lady.
 Following the release of their debut album Buckingham Nicks, they had been dropped from their recording contract by Polydor Records before they could release a follow-up.
 Nicks wrote the song while visiting Aspen, Colorado, sitting in someone's living room "looking out at the Rocky Mountains pondering the avalanche of everything that had come crashing down on us ... at that moment, my life truly felt like a landslide in many ways."

 On the studio recording of "Landslide", Buckingham played a Martin D-18 acoustic guitar using a Travis picking technique with the thumb alternating between bass notes.
 He described the part as a "three against four pattern that crosses the bar line and gives the chorus another level of lift."
-The song is written and composed in the key of B-flat major and is set in a 2/2 time signature with a "moderately flowing" tempo.
 In 2007, Buckingham told The Austin Chronicle that the song addressed some of the interpersonal issues between him and Nicks.
 He thought that the song possessed a "nice" guitar solo and also maintained that "Landslide" was not a "signature guitar piece".
 In a different interview, Buckingham discussed how he bristled at the notion that "Landslide" was associated with country music.

 'Landslide' is a great song, but I don't want anyone to get the funny idea about Fleetwood Mac and country.
 Somebody at our label was talking about how we should broaden our audience, and they started talking about putting us on Country Music Television.
 I had to say, 'Whoa!
 Stop right there.'
 There's a certain kind of profile you want to put out there.
 And that isn't it.